PreciselyData/cloudnative-geocoding/kubernetes/README.md

   2. Deploy the geocoding application using the data from the persistent volume.

  #### 1. Configure the persistent volume with reference data
  This sample demonstrates configuring a persistent volume backed by high performance cloud based file storage.
-Though the steps outlined are written for specific products (`Amazon EFS`, `Google Filestore`, `Azure Files`), the process is generally applicable for other persistent volume types.
+Though the steps outlined are written for specific products (`Amazon EFS`, `Google Filestore`, `Azure Files`), the process is generally applicable for other persistent volume types as well.
 Follow the steps below based on your platform.
  ##### Amazon EKS
  >To deploy the geocoding reference data using [Amazon Elastic File System](https://aws.amazon.com/efs/), follow the instructions in [AmazonEKSReferenceData.md](./ggs/nfs-data/AmazonEKSReferenceData.md).
  ##### Google GKE